litestar-org/litestar/docs/tutorials/sqlalchemy/3-init-plugin.rst

 Using the init plugin
 ---------------------

-In our example application, we've seen that we need to manage the database engine within the scope of the application's lifespan, and the session within the scope of a request.
+In our example application, we have seen that we need to manage the database engine within the scope of the application's lifespan, and the session within the scope of a request.
 This is a common pattern, and the :class:`SQLAlchemyInitPlugin <litestar.contrib.sqlalchemy.plugins.SQLAlchemyInitPlugin>` plugin provides assistance for this.